 The teachers may also look up EMIAS portal (http://www.inspireawards-dst.gov.in/UserP/inspire-downloads.aspx) to see if the projects being developed by their wards have been not recognised already.
 This will help ensure originality and maintain the standard of the competition.

 While selecting the projects the principals and jury members should bear in mind the degree of novelty of the idea, its social applicability and end use, environmental implications, potential impact, scope for diffusion through commercial and/or non-commercial channels, relevance to existing government schemes etc. may be considered.

 The selection criteria will be based on innovation, creativity and novelty of the project that a student proposes to undertake, as submitted in the synopsis.
 DST/NIF will make conscious effort to represent girls and students belonging to SC/STs.

 Timeline for submission of ideas/innovations:Online nomination for the year 2023-24 has been opened.
 The schools will be able to submit their nominations till August 31, 2023.

 In order to create awareness of INSPIRE Awards - MANAK scheme amongst the people, regional workshops and innovation workshops.
 The regional workshops will be organised prior to the submission of entries for the competition and the participants comprising of teachers, principals, district and state-level functionaries will be informed about the revised scheme and sensitised about the need for innovation.

-During the innovation workshops at various R&D and engineering institutions, organised before the national level event, the focus will be on teaching children the basics about prototype development and improving the quality of products displayed at national-level exhibition.
-Children will also learn in the process through interactions with engineering and design students and faculty of institutions.
+The innovation workshops will be organised before the national level event at various R&D and engineering institution.
+The focus will be on teaching the children basics about prototype development and improving the quality of products displayed at national-level exhibition.
+In this process children will gain knowledge by interacting with students and faculty form various engineering and design institutions.